 If the violation is not corrected following the Warning Letter, the second step is often issuance of a Summons, previously called a Notice of Violation (NOV).
 This notice provides a second grace period and sets a date for a hearing at the Office of Administrative Trials and Hearings (OATH).
-Do not ignore the Notice of Violation.
+Do not ignore the Summons/NOV.
 Contact the Commission if you have questions.

 Stop Work Order

 A Stop Work Orders (SWO) is issued when illegal work is ongoing.
 When a SWO is issued, all illegal work must stop immediately once the construction site has been made safe.
 The property owner or contractor should contact the LPC Enforcement staff if a SWO has been issued.
 Ignoring a SWO will result in additional fines and penalties.

 Certificate of Correction

 A Certificate of Correction may be included at the back of the Summons/NOV forms, and offers a final chance for the owner/recipient to plead guilty to the violation and avoid fines.

-If the owner/recipient does not take advantage of the grace periods, or wants to contest the NOV, a hearing will be held at the Office of Administrative Trials and Hearings (OATH) where they can argue his or her case.
+If the owner/recipient does not take advantage of the grace periods, or wants to contest the Summons/NOV, a hearing will be held at the Office of Administrative Trials and Hearings (OATH) where they can argue his or her case.
 If the court finds that a violation has occurred, a civil penalty will be assessed.
 The OATH hearing is unrelated to the public hearing held by the Landmarks Commission.
 The OATH hearing is not the forum for arguing that the work at issue is appropriate to the landmark.
-The OATH hearing is largely limited to the issue of whether work was performed without a permit or in noncompliance with a permit or if technical requirements concerning the service of the NOV were met.
+The OATH hearing is largely limited to the issue of whether work was performed without a permit or in noncompliance with a permit or if technical requirements concerning the service of the Summons/NOV were met.
 Valid defenses at the OATH hearing include having a landmark permit to do the work or that the work at issue predates the designation of the property as a landmark.
 Ignorance of landmark status or need for permits are not valid defenses.